python wayback machine api

 Conclusion

 From here you can use this information any way you like.
 You can easily automate this script to store it in a database to have access to these snapshot URLs over time.
-I can even imagine loading a csv from a Screaming Frog crawl and retrieving the last snapshot date for every URL on your site, but again be kind to the API.
+I can even imagine loading a CSV from a Screaming Frog crawl and retrieving the last snapshot date for every URL on your site, but again be kind to the API.

-I’ve shown that with a tiny bit of Python code you can retrieve cached pages from Wayback Machine even if you don’t know the exact date of the snapshot.
+I’ve shown that with a tiny bit of Python code, you can retrieve cached pages from Wayback Machine even if you don’t know the exact date of the snapshot.
 Now get out there and try it out!
 Follow me on Twitter and let me know your Wayback Machine API applications and ideas!

 Wayback Machine FAQ